indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 ## What are *unicode escapes*

 Let's start from the beginning.
 Unicode escapes are used to represent non-ASCII characters with ASCII characters.
-This will come in handy when you need to insert a character that cannot be represented in the source file's character set.
+This will come in handy when you need to insert a character that cannot be represented in the source file's character set (although most of us use UTF-8 encoding which supports all Unicode characters).
 According to [section 3.3 of the Java Language Specification (JLS)](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.3 "Section 3.3 fo JLS") a *unicode escape* consists of a backslash character ('\') followed by one or more 'u' characters and four hexadecimal digits.

 {% highlight text %}
 UnicodeEscape: